ballerina-platform/ballerina-distribution/examples/configuring-via-toml/configuring-via-toml.md

-# Configuring via TOML files
+# Configure via TOML files

 The values of the configurable variables can be configured through the configuration files in the TOML(v0.4) format.